Game.com (GTC) Price Tops $0.0043 on Exchanges

 According to CryptoCompare, “Game is an Ethereum-based gaming platform.
 GTC is an ERC20 token that acts as a medium of exchange on the Game's ecosystem. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Game.com directly using US dollars.
-Investors seeking to acquire Game.com should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Game.com using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Game.com directly using US dollars.
+Investors seeking to trade Game.com should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Game.com using one of the aforementioned exchanges.

 Receive News & Updates for Game.com Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Game.com and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.